tradergu/tradergu.github.io/_tabs/about.md

 Instead, I developed a structured, high-timeframe trading strategy that allows me to trade efficiently while balancing a full-time job.
 My focus is on high-conviction setups, proper risk management, and executing only when the right conditions align​📍

-This site is my **trading journal, toolbox, and roadmap**, where I document my journey with real trades, market insights, and lessons learned.
+This space is my trading journal, toolbox, and roadmap, where I document my journey with real trades, market insights, and lessons learned.

 I’m not here to sell you a dream - just sharing what works **for me**, what doesn’t, and how to approach trading with discipline and confidence.